samo3l/TON-OS-DApp-Server-deploy/README.md

 The core element of TON OS DApp Server is a TON node written in Rust focused on performance and safety.
 TON OS DApp Server provides a set of services serving TON SDK endpoint: scalable multi-model database ArangoDB with the information about all blockchain entities (like accounts, blocks, transactions, etc.) stored over time, distributed high-throughput, low-latency streaming platform Kafka, TON GraphQL Server (aka Q-Server) for serving GraphQL queries to the database and Nginx web-server.

-** \
-Q-Server** is accessible with GraphQL HTTP/WebSocket protocol on port "4000" and path "/graphql".
+**Q-Server** is accessible with GraphQL HTTP/WebSocket protocol on port "4000" and path "/graphql".
 Q-Server represents the read only part to provide GraphQL Endpoint.
 In case of write operation Q-Server creates an event into the Kafka and responds back.
 Then ton-node will catch this message and send it into blockchain.

- \
-**Rust TON Node **works with Kafka and two arangodb databases and also depends on statsd.
-As a database TON Node uses RocksDB. ** \
+**Rust TON Node** works with Kafka and two arangodb databases and also depends on statsd.
+As a database TON Node uses RocksDB.
-**

-With help of this ansible-playbook TON DApps Server can be setup in several ways:
+With help of our ansible-playbook TON DApps Server can be setup in several ways:

 *   Single-node architecture

 In this case all components will be installed on a single node (“all-in-one”).
 Including monitoring server and logging server.

 *   Multi-node architecture

 Automation scripts provide a way to install each component to different nodes.
 We recommend installing kafka, arangodb`s, q-server separately from tone node.
 To ensure that the ton-node will have maximum possible network throughput and IOPS.

-**Kafka **used by q-server and ton-node.
+**Kafka** used by q-server and ton-node.
 Also Kafka uses two Arangodb databases.
-For Kafka -> Arangodb communication kafka uses _arangodb kafka connector. _
+For Kafka -> Arangodb communication kafka uses _arangodb kafka connector.

 ## Logging

-_Please, note that for production use it’s recommended to setup logging software without public access or additionally configure authentication. _
+Please, note that for production use it’s recommended to setup logging software without public access or additionally configure authentication.

 Each docker container has logging configuration to send logs over UDP to remote (or local in case of single node architecture).
 All processes inside docker containers configured to send logs to stdout/stderr.
 This way helps ensure that components (especially **ton-node**) will have a maximum of available server IOPS.
-Automation scripts use a Gelf logging driver. \
+Automation scripts use a Gelf logging driver.

 Configuration example:
 ```
     logging: